 All of this is part of a long-term trend to migrate new technology from high-end vehicles to less-expensive models in a manufacturer’s lineup.
 New automotive technology is often first introduced in high-end models and, in later model-years, it proliferates downstream throughout the brand’s model lineup.

 The proliferation of vehicle complexity is contributing to higher repair costs.
 Eric Strom, maintenance product manager for GE Commercial Finance Fleet Services, cites several examples.
-In some models, the radio is integrated into a navigation/GPS module, which means the entire module may need replacing to repair the radio/CD player.
+In some models, the radio is integrated into a navigation/GPS module, which means the entire module may have to be replaced to repair the radio/CD player.
 Another example is keyless entry, which embeds a microchip in the key to start a vehicle.
-If the key is lost, some manufacturers require changing the entire module that controls the starling circuit in the vehicle, which may cost $ 1,000 in some models.
+If the key is lost, some manufacturers require changing the entire module that controls the starting circuit in the vehicle, which may cost $1,000 in some models.

-Increased penetration of hybrid vehicles into commercial Heels in the future may further exacerbate this issue.
-As hybrid technology proliferates, you will see more repair shops less likely to lake on some vehicle repairs because of the type of equipment required to work on them and the associated safely concerns.
+Increased penetration of hybrid vehicles into commercial fleets in the future may further exacerbate this issue.
+As hybrid technology proliferates, you will see more repair shops less likely to take on some vehicle repairs because of the type of equipment required to work on them and the associated safety concerns.

 As vehicles become more complex, some work is beyond the expertise of the average national account repair shop.
 The increased use of electronics and modular units is driving some repairs away from national account vendors to franchised dealers.
 In fact, some national account vendors have a list of repairs that are not allowed at a store level because of the complexity.
 As a result, more vehicles will go to dealerships to service electronics, GPS systems, hybrid powertrains, and so on.
 Vehicle complexity has increased labor hours, labor rates for more specialized repair technicians, diagnostic times, and parts prices.